sanger/traction-ui/dpl-592-todo.md

   - add a remove button within the list of pools
   - create a method to deselectPool(take pool.id) on click

-- add and modify tests
+- tests
   - actions.spec.js
   - the display should be empty when nothing is being searched
-  - revert changes on pools.actions.spec
   - add test for when multiple barcodes are searched for
   - add test for when one pool barcode is removed

 # Done

+## building

 - Add LabwareFinder to PacbioPoolList.vue
 - Modify setPools action for LabwareFinder
+- add PacbioSelectedPoolsList component (after OntPlateSelectedList.vue component)
+- remove the provider and created methods

+functionality

+- allow users to select pools they search for and for them to persist when adding multiple pool barcodes

   - Add error message indicating user to input a barcode when the search button is clicked without a filter
   - Add prompt for users to enter barcode when they search for nothing

-- allow users to select pools they search for and for them to persist when adding multiple pool barcodes

-  - add PacbioSelectedPoolsList component (after OntPlateSelectedList.vue component)
-  - remove the provider and created methods

 - get rid of the 'Failed to get pools: xxx' error that comes up due the provider method getting called in created trying to set pools with SetPools
   - the barcode is unidentified during that step

+  - Make pools persist when searching for multiple pool barcodes (selectedPools getter?)

+  - There was a way to make the pools persist without creating a selected attribute in the store
+  - As all the pools in the store are the pools that are there as the filter results

+refactoring and restructuring

 - leave setPools as it was and make a findPools action in RunCreate store
 - copied setpools over to runcreate/actions
 - returned pools/actions to what it was, the pacbiopools page now works

+tests

+- revert changes on pools.actions.spec